Bandwidth/csharp-bandwidth/README.md

 Your `client` object is now ready to use the API.

-### Lazy evalutions
+### Lazy evaluations

-This library uses lazy evalutions in next cases:
+This library uses lazy evaluations in next cases:

 - Object creation,